Domestic Violence Battery in Pinellas County, FL

 If you were accused of domestic violence in Pinellas County, contact an experienced criminal defense attorney at Sammis Law Firm.
 Our attorneys help clients after an arrest in the cities and municipalities throughout Pinellas County, including St. Petersburg, Clearwater, Largo, Pinellas Park, Dunedin, Tarpon Springs, Seminole, or Safety Harbor.

-Although you should not speak with the alleged victim about the case, your criminal defense attorney is permitted to contact the victim to learn more about what happened and how they want the case resolved.
+The alleged victim cannot “drop charges.”
+Instead, attorneys with the State Attorney’s Office file and prosecute the charges after reviewing the evidence.
+Although you should not speak with the alleged victim about the accusation, your criminal defense attorney is permitted to contact the victim to learn more about what happened.

 The court might continue the “no contact” provision until probation is completed.

-If a petition for a civil injunction for protection against domestic violence is filed against you in Pinellas County, FL, we can also represent you at the hearing.
-Other types of domestic violence charges might include aggravated assault, aggravated battery (with a weapon or serious bodily injury), or battery by strangulation.
+Other types of felony domestic violence charges might include aggravated assault, aggravated battery (with a weapon or serious bodily injury), or battery by strangulation.

 Call (727) 210-7004.